-|U.S. 30 east - Breezewood|
+|East - Breezewood|

 |Departing the community of Breezewood on U.S. 30 en route to McConnellsburg.
-The Lincoln Highway reaches Crystal Springs and Pennsylvania 915 (Crystal Springs Road) in three miles.
-08/07/04.|
+The Lincoln Highway reaches Crystal Springs and PA 915 (Crystal Springs Road) in three miles.
+08/07/04|

-|U.S. 30 west - Breezewood|
+|West - Breezewood|

 |Entering the community of Breezewood on U.S. 30 (Lincoln Highway) westbound.
-The mountains of Sideling and Rays Hills open up to motels, gas stations, and fast food franchises as U.S. 30 nears the trumpet interchange with Interstate 70 & 76 (Pennsylvania Turnpike).
-An Interstate 70 Pennsylvania shield coincides the junction signage for the Turnpike.
-Notably absent is Interstate 76 from the fray.
-Photo taken 08/07/04.|
+The mountains of Sideling and Rays Hills open up to motels, gas stations, and fast food franchises as U.S. 30 nears the trumpet interchange with I-70/76 (Pennsylvania Turnpike).
+08/07/04|

 |The interchange between the Pennsylvania Turnpike connector and U.S. 30 is almost a complete trumpet with the exception of the missing directional ramp from the Lincoln Highway west onto the Turnpike access road south.
-Instead U.S. 30 motorists are directed to make a left turn to access Interstates 70 west and 76.
-Ahead Interstate 70 east joins U.S. 30 along the signalized stretch of the Lincoln Highway.
-08/07/04.|
+Instead U.S. 30 motorists are directed to make a left turn to access I-70 west and I-76.
+Ahead I-70 east joins U.S. 30 along the signalized stretch of the Lincoln Highway.
+08/07/04|

-|Greenfield Road westbound at Hempstead Road in Lancaster, adjacent to the parclo interchange with U.S. 30.
-Before U.S. 30 was rebuilt through Lancaster, a folded diamond interchange joined Greenfield Road with the Lancaster Bypass.
-This entailed a loop ramp from Hempstead Road onto U.S. 30 west, which was eliminated for a new on-ramp directly from Greenfield Road Photo taken 09/18/04.|
+|Greenfield Road west intersects Hempstead Road just ahead of the parclo interchange with U.S. 30 in Lancaster.
+Before U.S. 30 was rebuilt across the city, a folded diamond interchange joined Greenfield Road with the Lancaster Bypass.
+09/18/04|

 - "Work finished on Route 30 upgrade."
 Intelligencer Journal (Lancaster, PA), October 8, 2002.

-- 08/07/04 by AARoads.
-09/18/04 by AARoads and Carter Buchanan.
+- 09/18/04 by AARoads and Carter Buchanan.

-Page Updated 06-07-2013.
+Page Updated 02-04-2021.